 It isn’t uncommon to find someone complaining on a forum about the quality of their soundbar, only to have someone suggest a placement change that completely revolutionizes the original poster’s experience.

-A common error is misplacing a soundbar with upward-facing speakers.
+A common error is misplacing a soundbar with upward-facing speakers (but there are a few more we've written about as well).
 If rotated incorrectly, these can point sound in entirely the wrong direction, muffling it when it is absorbed by the carpet.
 It also can be true that when these soundbars are placed under a television, they attempt to reach up to the ceiling to reflect off, but end up never getting there due to vaulted ceilings.

 Your home theater or entertainment setup is unique, and because of that, it falls into your hands to decide what is best for your individual set up.
 With a high-end surround soundbar, it is important to see what is suggested by the manufacturer or seller, as some of these have specific requirements.
 Even with that being said, the most common rule of thumb is to place the soundbar as close to ear level as possible.

-If you are still unsure about where you want to put your soundbar after considering these suggestions, then try experimenting with the placement!
+If you are still unsure about where you want to put your soundbar after considering these suggestions, then try experimenting with the placement, including in an open-faced cabinet as we said in our guide!
 Have someone hold the soundbar while sitting in your desired place, and have them tilt the bar as well as move it around.

 Every room will have unique acoustics due to the material the walls are made from, the number of windows, the flooring, the ceiling, etc. Due to the variations in different rooms, you may be entirely surprised as to what sounds better in your specific space!